 You’re not my god”

-These seven songs are by no means the only ones with lyrics that reflect the pain caused by addiction.
+These seven songs about addiction are by no means the only ones with lyrics that reflect the pain caused by addiction.
 They do, however, provide a glimpse into the realities of addiction.
 I encourage anyone considering drug or alcohol use to realize that using a substance won’t provide relief from the realities of life.
 It only makes things worse, but professional support can provide the inner peace and healing that potential and recovering addicts truly need.